menu

 Demographics

-The percentage of people in Pittsboro who are college-educated is somewhat higher than the average US community of 21.84%: 27.16% of adults in Pittsboro have at least a bachelor's degree.
+The overall education level of Pittsboro is somewhat higher than in the average US city of 21.84%: 27.16% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Pittsboro in 2022 was $22,323, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $89,292 for a family of four.